Pinkhus Rovner: Biography

-Born in 1875 the native of Mykolaiv, Pinkhus Lazarevych Rovner was a worker at one of the Mykolaiv shipbuilding factories.
-In 1902 he joined the workers' movement and in the next year became a member of the RSDLP.
-In 1903 the gendarmerie of Mykolaiv opened a file on him when a 32-year-old mechanic, Rovner, was arrested for spreading illegal literature and being a member of the RSDLP.
-On August 6, 1906 Rovner was detained again among 13 other participants of the meeting at 20 First Cartwright Street in Mykolaiv.
+Born in to a Jewish family in 1875, the native of Mykolaiv, Pinkhus Lazarevych Rovner was a worker at one of the Mykolaiv shipbuilding factories.
+In 1902, he joined the workers' movement and in the next year became a member of the RSDLP.
+In 1903, the gendarmerie of Mykolaiv opened a file on him when a 32-year-old mechanic, Rovner, was arrested for spreading illegal literature and being a member of the RSDLP.
+On 6 August 1906, Rovner was detained again among 13 other participants of the meeting at 20 First Cartwright Street in Mykolaiv.
 After three months of arrest he was exiled to Olonets Governorate.

-In 1908 Rovner returned to Mykolaiv along with Filipp Andreev, Ivan Chigrin and other Bolsheviks to reestablish the RSDLP(b) committee in the city.
-Since September 1908 along with Andreev he published the underground newspaper Struggle with a circulation of 5,000 copies, releasing a total of four issues of the newspaper.
+In 1908, Rovner returned to Mykolaiv along with Filipp Andreev, Ivan Chigrin and other Bolsheviks to reestablish the RSDLP(b) committee in the city.
+From September 1908, along with Andreev he published the underground newspaper Struggle with a circulation of 5,000 copies, releasing a total of four issues of the newspaper.
 The newspaper was printed at a well conspired typography "Manya" located underground of the Petrov's brothers estate on the 11th Military Street.

 Akim was freed by the 1917 February Revolution out of his last exile to Yenisei Governorate, after which he moved to Petrograd and soon thereafter back home to Mykolaiv.
-In March 1918 Rovner participated in a local uprising after extinguishing of which most members of the local RSDLP(b) had perished.
-On July 12, 1918 he joined the Communist Party (bolsheviks) of Ukraine, becoming a member of its central committee.
+In March 1918, Rovner participated in a local uprising after extinguishing of which most members of the local RSDLP(b) had perished.
+On 12 July 1918, he joined the Communist Party (bolsheviks) of Ukraine, becoming a member of its central committee.

 With the advance of the Armed Forces of South Russia, the Red Army lost several key cities such as Kharkiv and Katerynoslav in June 1919, while the Volunteer Army continued its advance into two main strategic directions: one - Kiev, another - Mykolaiv and Odessa.
-On July 7, 1919 the Council of Workers'-Peasants' Defense announced the above-mentioned cities in a state of siege, while the Communist Party of Ukraine sent special commissioners Pinkhus Rovner and Isaak Shvarts to prepare a defense.
-In August 1919 however the Red Army units were defeated near Kherson and Mykolaiv by the Russian General Nikolai Shilling.
+On 7 July 1919, the Council of Workers' and Peasants' Defense announced the above-mentioned cities in a state of siege, while the Communist Party of Ukraine sent special commissioners Pinkhus Rovner and Isaak Shvarts to prepare a defense.
+In August 1919, however the Red Army units were defeated near Kherson and Mykolaiv by the Russian General Nikolai Shilling.
 Some units managed to retreat to Odessa where they became surrounded by the advancing White Guards and armed forces of the Ukrainian People's Republic.
-On August 18, 1919 Denikin's forces occupied Mykolaiv.
-Handbooks of the Soviet epoch stated that on August 15, 1919 the city party committee instructed Ivan Chigirin and Akim to leave for Odessa and hand over party documents to the Odessa regional party committee.
+On 18 August 1919, Denikin's forces occupied Mykolaiv.
+Handbooks of the Soviet epoch stated that on 15 August 1919 the city party committee instructed Ivan Chigirin and Akim to leave for Odessa and hand over party documents to the Odessa regional party committee.
 After accomplishing the mission both Chigin and Rovner became available to revolutionary military council of the 11th Army (Red Army) which fought the Ukrainian People's Army.
 Chigirin and Rovner heroically perished in one of the battles.